A New Approach

 This state review process has undergone a number of changes since its inception (See: Our History).
 The guidelines have periodically been updated and expanded in scope.
 Management of the process has shifted to a non-profit corporation named State Review of Oil and Natural Gas Environmental Regulations (STRONGER).
 The STRONGER Board of Directors is comprised of stakeholders representing states, industry and public interest groups.
 Board Chairmanship rotates among the stakeholder groups.

 In 2009 STRONGER formed a Hydraulic Fracturing Workgroup charged with examining the issues and developing draft guidelines for state regulatory programs.
 Final hydraulic fracturing guidelines were completed and made available in early 2010.
 Focused reviews of state hydraulic fracturing requirements were initiated.
 Reviews were conducted in six states.
 Written reports summarizing the programs and containing findings and recommendations were developed, distributed and posted on the STRONGER web site.
+The hydraulic fracturing reviews were subsequently updated in 2013 based on the experience of the six targeted hydraulic fracturing reviews.

 Twenty-two state programs, representing over 94% of domestic onshore oil and gas production, have been reviewed and critiqued by stakeholder review teams.
 Written reports of review team findings and recommendations were developed, published and distributed.
 Ten reviewed programs have had at least one follow-up review to determine the status of implementation of review team recommendations and to review the programs against updated sections of the guidelines.
 Follow-up review teams documented that 76% of the recommendations from earlier reviews had been satisfied.
 This high implementation rate reflects state commitment to the improvement of oil and gas environmental regulatory programs.
 It further documents the success of the multi-stakeholder process for guidelines development and state reviews.